apache/flink-web/improve-website.md

 ## Obtain the website sources

-The website of Apache Flink is hosted in a dedicated [git](http://git-scm.com/) repository which is mirrored to Github at [https://github.com/apache/flink-web](https://github.com/apache/flink-web).
+The website of Apache Flink is hosted in a dedicated [git](http://git-scm.com/) repository which is mirrored to GitHub at [https://github.com/apache/flink-web](https://github.com/apache/flink-web).

-The easiest way to contribute website updates is to fork [the mirrored website repository on Github](https://github.com/apache/flink-web) into your own Github account by clicking on the fork button at the top right.
-If you have no Github account, you can create one for free.
+The easiest way to contribute website updates is to fork [the mirrored website repository on GitHub](https://github.com/apache/flink-web) into your own GitHub account by clicking on the fork button at the top right.
+If you have no GitHub account, you can create one for free.

 Next, clone your fork to your local machine.

 ```
 git clone https://github.com/<your-user-name>/flink-web.git
 ```